valient-newman/dfsIconCtls/README.md

-  Changes in dfsIconComboBox and TdfsIconListBox have been made by Valient Newman to make the component meet the requirements of Delphi 2009 and higher.
+  Changes in TdfsIconComboBox and TdfsIconListBox have been made by Valient Newman to make the component meet the requirements of Delphi 2009 and higher.

   Checked in Delphi 7 and Delphi 2007, 2009